pluggedspace/BorderCash/README.md

 Contact

-For any questions or support, reach out to support@border.cash
+For any questions or support, reach out to support@pluggedspace.org